DoIT-Artificial-Intelligence/AI-Governance-Cards/AI-Powered-Coding-Assistants.md

 ## 6.0 Coding Assistant Tool Status

 * 🟢 **Approved (Government Versions):**
-    **Claude Code:** Allowed via DoIT using AWS Bedrock.
+    * **Claude Code:** Allowed via Maryland's Department of Information Technology (DoIT) using AWS Bedrock.
-    **​GitHub Copilot:** Allowed via its Enterprise eversion.
+    * **​GitHub Copilot:** Allowed via its Enterprise eversion.
 Requires mandatory opt-out of data training and use of public code filters.
-    **Google AI Studio:** Allowed via paid API keys to ensure it does not train on data.
+    * **Google AI Studio:** Allowed via paid API keys to ensure it does not train on data.
-    **Jules:** Note that if you do not want it to train on content, you must use a private GitHub repo see [Jules legal](https://jules.google.com/legal).
+    * **Jules:** Note that if you do not want it to train on content, you must use a private GitHub repo see [Jules legal](https://jules.google.com/legal).

-  To request licenses for the tools above, [email (doit.intake@maryland.gov)] and cc your agency's portfolio officer.
+  To request licenses for the tools above, email (doit.intake@maryland.gov) and cc your agency's portfolio officer.

 * 🟡 **Experimental / Pilot Only:**
     * **Cursor:** Not FedRAMP-authorized.
 Use only in sandboxes with CIO approval and **Privacy Mode** (Zero Data Retention) enabled.